jplipata/fork-authority/README.md

 "Just Ate Here" removes it for a couple days

-Dismiss cards to help narrow down options
+Swipe cards away to help narrow down options

 whatsforlunch will remember your preferences for next time